Specialized agent logs

 15. Rerun – Click to rerun the agent with the same variables as the execution.

-17. (Optional) Evaluation Score – The quality score for the execution, along with a Pass or Fail image.
-Only displays if you added preferred output examples for the agent.
+17. (Optional) Evaluation Score – The quality score for the execution, along with a Pass or Fail indicator.
+This field only displays if you added preferred output examples for the agent.
+It displays in two locations in the panel, see step 10.

-Download a record of your specialized agent's execution history as a CSV or Excel file to track usage, review inputs and outputs, and measure ROI.
+Download a record of your specialized agent's execution history as a comma-separated values (CSV) or Excel file.
+Use it to track usage, review inputs and outputs, and measure return on investment (ROI).

 1. Follow the steps in the Access your agents section.